tywerbicki/Problem_Solving/README.md

 Design a function that takes in a 2-D array of L's and W's, and return the size of the smallest island.

+## Navigate Dungeon

+Design a function that takes in a map of a dungeon (see code) and returns the number of moves required to escape the dungeon if possible, else return -1.
+The problem is solved using a breadth-first search.